libp2p/specs/relay/README.md

 <uvarint error code><uvarint msglength><message>
 ```

 Once it receives that, it checks if the status code is `OK`.
 If it is, it passes the new connection to its `NewConnHandler`.
 Otherwise, it returns the error message to the caller.

-### 'hop' protocol handler

-Peer R receives a new stream on the 'hop' protocol.
+Peer R receives a new stream on the '/libp2p/relay/hop' protocol.

 It then calls `readLpMaddr` twice.
 The first value is `<src>` and the second is `<dst>`.

-Peer R checks to make sure that `<src>` matches the remote peer of the stream its reading
-from.
-If it does not match, it (writes an error back?) closes the stream and halts the relay attempt.
+Peer R checks to make sure that `<src>` matches the remote peer of the stream its reading from.
+If it does not match, it writes an Error message, closes the stream and halts the relay attempt.

 Peer R checks if `<dst>` refers to itself, if it does, it (writes an error back?) closes the stream and halts the relay attempt.

 Peer R then checks if it has an open connection to the peer specified by `<dst>`.
 If it does not, and the relay is not an "active" relay it (writes an error back) closes the stream, and halts the relay attempt.

 If R does not have a connection to `<dst>`, and it *is* an "active" relay, it attempts to connect to `<dst>`.

 If this connection succeeds it continues, otherwise it (writes back an error) closes the stream, and halts the relay attempt.

+#### Phase II

-R now opens a new stream to B with the 'stop' relay protocol ID, and writes:
+R now opens a new stream to B with the '/libp2p/relay/stop' relay protocol multicodec and writes:

 ```
 <uvarint len(maddrA)><madddrA><uvarint len(maddrB)><madddrB>
 ```

-After this, R simply pipes the stream from A and the stream it opened to B together.
-R's job is complete.
+After this, R pipes the stream from A and the stream it opened to B together.
+R also writes OK back to A. R's job is complete.

-### 'stop' protocol handler
+#### Phase III

-Peer B receives a new stream on the 'stop' protocol.
+Peer B receives a new stream on the '/libp2p/relay/stop' protocol.
 It then calls `readLpMaddr` twice on this stream.

 The first value is `<src>` and the second value is `<dst>`.
 Any error from those calls should be written back accordingly.

 B now verifies that `<dst>` matches its peer ID.
 It then also checks that `<src>` is valid.
 It uses src as the